-The West Clare Railway Greenway is an off-road, low-gradient path for walking and cycling along the former route of the famous 'West Clare Railway'.
+The West Clare Railway Greenway is will form an off-road, low-gradient path for walking and cycling along the former route of the famous 'West Clare Railway'.
 When complete, the greenway will form part of the National Cycle Network and will link Ennis, Shannon and Limerick to the 'Wild Atlantic Way' at Lahinch and continue southwards to Kilrush and Kilkee.
-Currently the route commences in the Town Centre and the cycleway follows an existing riverside trail along Cloughleigh Road, Lahinch Road and Drumcliffe Road to the Active Ennis Lee's Road Sports and Amenity Park.
-The diverse route will then follow a forest trail before following the line of the West Clare Railway through the stunning local landscape.
+Currently the indicative route commences in the Town Centre and the cycleway is envisaged to follows an existing riverside trail along Cloughleigh Road, Lahinch Road and Drumcliffe Road to the Active Ennis Lee's Road Sports and Amenity Park.
+The indicative diverse route will then follow a forest trail before following the line of the West Clare Railway through the stunning local landscape.